 Considering the wide range of shades of contemporary gerbera, it is a popular flower for creating bouquets.
-Besides, for different people of the world, gerbera has several meaning.
+Besides, for different people of the world, gerbera has several meanings.
 In Egypt, for example, the flower symbolizes nature and devotion to the sun.
-The Celts believer that gerbera reduced the stress and sadness of daily life.
+The Celt's believe that gerbera reduced the stress and sadness of daily life.
 In some countries of Eastern Europe, gerbera represents the innocent hearts of children and it is associated with gratitude and happiness.

 It may seem that gerberas mean the same thing as roses.
 But this is not the case.
 A bouquet of roses from a man to a woman will always have romantic overtones; gerberas are not associated with romance.
 Their meaning must be perceived through the wish for happiness.
 A bouquet of large chamomile inflorescences will appeal to people who love simplicity and grace at the same time.

 According to my observations, gerbera mixes and designer bouquets are very popular.